Tom Boardman (racing driver): SEAT Cupra and Triple R

-A late deal saw him enter the 2004 SEAT Cupra Challenge with backing from his father's Special Tuning operation.
-At this time the series consisted of identical cars prepared by a single team and, despite a total lack of any pre-season testing, Boardman impressed many observers by shrugging off his previous reputation and demonstrating a new-found maturity.
+A late deal saw Boardman enter the 2004 SEAT Cupra Challenge with backing from his father's Special Tuning operation.
+At this time, the series consisted of identical cars prepared by a single team and, despite a total lack of any pre-season testing, Boardman impressed many observers by shrugging off his previous reputation and demonstrating a new-found maturity.
 He would score a podium result first time out and a win at the second meeting.
 He was always up against it as many of the drivers were in their second season in the championship but he managed to stay in with a shout of championship victory right up to the final meeting of the year when a 'do or die' gamble on tyre choice saw him drop down to third position in the final standings.

 2005 saw a rule change in the championship allowing independent teams to enter cars and the Boardman family, having enjoyed success on the rally stages, took the decision to reform the family team which had entered as Tom Boardman Racing back in 2001 and who had provided the infrastructure for the now defunct Team Varta operation.
 It was an impressive return to competition with Boardman taking the championship crown and a cheque for £100,000.
 The team would also run a second car for Jonathon Young for the second half of the season with Boardman taking on a 'mentor' role.

 With the champion driver barred from returning to the championship, a strange situation engineered by Seat Sport UK, Boardman decided to concentrate on managing the team for 2006.
 Triple R would also enter a car in the Spanish series for Boardman himself to keep him 'match fit' and to give them experience of the new model that would not be used in the British championship until 2007.
 However, Boardman remained in the Spanish series for 2007.

 For 2008, Boardman competed in the SEAT León Eurocup, and won the Spanish SEAT León Supercopa.

 World Touring Car Championship (2008–2013)

 SUNRED Engineering (2008–2010)

 Boardman managed to hold off a charging Norbert Michelisz during Race 1 of the 2012 FIA WTCC Race of Japan.

 Boardman made his World Touring Car Championship début in June at the Estoril round of the series as a reward for his performances in the Eurocup.

-He contested a full season in the WTCC for the SUNRED Engineering team in 2009.
+Boardman contested a full season in the WTCC for the SUNRED Engineering team in 2009.
 He finished fifth in the Independent's Trophy, taking one Independent win at the Race of UK.
 He contested his home round in 2010, for SUNRED Engineering.